 Freedom of expression is the right to speak and to be heard, and to listen to the expression of others.
-It is core to the right to dissent and is pertinent for important discussions in a free and democratic society.
+It is core to the right to dissent and is pertinent for important discussions.

-In Canada, our freedom of expression is protected in relation to the government.
-No such freedom exists with respect to a non government body unless they are controlled by government or are performing a government function.
+In Canada, our freedom of expression is protected when it comes to government action.
+No such freedom exists in relation to non-government bodies, unless they are controlled by government or are performing a government function.